Russia’s central bank has issued an update on the potential launch of a digital currency, with testing planned during 2022.

 The Bank of Russia presented details of what it refers to as its digital ruble ‘concept’ following feedback from a consultation launched in October last year.

-The central bank says that a Russian retail CBDC would most likely operate by a two-tier system through which it would use commercial banks to distribute digital rubles to users’ e-wallets.
+The central bank says that its ‘selected target model’ for a Russian retail CBDC was to operate via a two-tier system through which it would use commercial banks to distribute digital rubles to users’ e-wallets.